jimmywarting/FormData/README.md

 blob = fd._blob()

 // Do this...
-xhr.setRequestHeader('Content-Type', blob.type) // 'multipart/form-data; boundary=xxx (important to set correct mimetype)
+// important to set correct mimetype xhr.setRequestHeader('Content-Type', blob.type) // 'multipart/form-data; boundary=xxx
 xhr.send(blob)

 xhr.send(fd) // This don't work...
 Needs to be a native FormData